transferwise/styleguide-components/README.md

 Clone the project and run `npm start`, this will build the project and set up a watch for changes.

-To setup the local server with live reload (on port 8181), you can run the following:
+To run the local server with live reload you can run the following:
 ```
 npm run dev
 ```